The Top Reefer Tracking Features Used by Fleets

-As part of our spring transportation survey we also asked our refrigerated trailer customers what were their favorite features for optimizing day-to-day operations.
-As you might expect, customers relied heavily on the reports and alerts in ReeferTrak that ensured that the set point temperature was at the correct setting, that the refrigerated unit was not running unnecessarily (and consuming excessive fuel), that the cargo was at the right temperature and much more.
+As part of our spring transportation survey, we asked our customers what were their favorite reefer tracking features for optimizing day-to-day operations.
+As you might expect, customers relied heavily on the reefer tracking reports and alerts in ReeferTrak that ensured that the set point temperature was at the correct setting, that the refrigerated unit was not running unnecessarily (and consuming excessive fuel), that the cargo was at the right temperature and much more.

 According to our customers, here are the top 3 ReeferTrak reports:

 Provides a consolidated graphical and/or tabular view of all refrigerated unit data including set point, discharge (or supply air), return air temperatures as well as outside ambient and inside cargo temperatures (from remote probes) for the duration of the trip.
 Temperature readings are recorded every 15 minutes when refrigerated unit is on.